 - The closer the objects are to the ground plane, the easier it is to understand their relationship to one another in 3D space.

 - The ground plane grid progressively scales as you dolly in and out of the scene.

 - The scene center locator axis is present in the centre of the comp view to give you a sense of X,Y,Z direction.

-- The Draft 3D button enables or disables the Real-Time Draft 3D renderer.
+- The Draft 3D button enables or disables the Draft 3D renderer.
 This feature was previously enabled by changing the Fast Previews mode to Fast Draft.
-Note that the real-time draft 3D renderer is different from the Timeline panel “Draft 3D” control.
+Note that the Mercury Draft 3D renderer is different from the Timeline panel “Draft 3D” control.